nikolasbasler/BPhage/README.md

     - Output: Separate tables for mapped reads, horizontal coverage and mean depth and a table with all contig lengths in `output/mapping_stats`

 ### Core contig refinement
 This cannot be done with the test dataset.
-If you are running the test dataset, please skip ahead to [Functional annotation](#functional-annotation)
+If you are running the test dataset, please skip ahead to [Annotation](#annotation)

 - `contig_refinement.slrm` (array of 97): Prepare and run cobra on core phage genomes to refine their assembly.
     - Requires: